hstepanus/Gridwatch/README.md

 # Geog576_Midterm_real
+# This is a reporting tool with functionality of add report with choiches such blackout, fire, electrical failure, and obstruction.
+Basemap choices are streets, terrains, vegetation, and combination of structures and vegetation.
+The report is gathered at my survey in arcgis online account.

 # add styles
 # add base map
 # add report type
+# add the whole completed script
 <style>
     html, body, #viewDiv {
       padding: 0;